dernestbank/AutoML-App/README.md

 # FastML-app

-This is a web app that uses the several libraies suchas lazypredict library to predict multiple machine learning models on a users data preoptimization.
+This is a framework that streamlines and facilitates the machine learning application journey with tools for data processing, fast algorithmic test, feature selection and feature engineering.
+It provides web ui with several backend libraries such as lazypredict library to predict multiple machine learning models on a users data preoptimization.
 The goal is to fasttrack the ML piipeline with tools and libraries.

 # Demo